Visitor information – Cranbourne

-The Gardens Shop offers a unique opportunity to support the work of the Gardens and share your love of the Gardens with your friends and family.
+The gift shop offers a unique opportunity to support the work of the Gardens and share your love of the Gardens with your friends and family.
 We stock a wide range of gardening, eco-living and horticulture inspired products that will delight gardeners of all ages.
-Proceeds from every purchase go towards supporting the Gardens in its mission to advance the knowledge and enjoyment of plants and to foster their conservation.
+Proceeds from every purchase go towards supporting the Royal Botanic Gardens Victoria in its mission to advance the knowledge and enjoyment of plants and to foster their conservation.

 Using artwork from the State Botanical Collection we have created some truly unique giftware with our partners Maxwell and Williams and Customworks.

 Home gardeners will love the extensive range of accessories along will all of the latest books to give you the inspiration and know-how you need.

 Our online shop which means you can buy your favourite products anytime, anywhere and have them delivered to your door.

 The Royal Botanic Gardens Victoria at Melbourne and Cranbourne offers a rich learning environment for students of all ages and abilities.
 Our Education Services team develops adaptive, strategic curriculum based programs to assist teachers and provide an enjoyable and valuable learning experience for students from kindergarten to university.
 Each education program is designed to support teachers in achieving the Victorian Essential Learning Standards and is delivered by a qualified teacher.

 We have just released an exciting new range of programs that encourages students from kindergarten to tertiary to explore the wonders of plants in a highly interactive environment.

 Contact our education office to book an immersive experience for your students that will lead to the development of life-long, life-wide skills.

 Each year we host an engaging Professional Development program for educators, featuring some of the world’s leading experts in nature-based education.